 - Garages, sheds, and outbuildings not attached to the main dwelling unit are not eligible for repair but may be eligible for demolition only if deemed a safety hazard.
-Improvements must be permanently attached to the main housing structure. - Recreational Vehicles and camper trailers used as a residence are not eligible for the program. - Houseboats used as residences are not eligible for the program. - Second homes, as defined in the Action Plan and Consolidated Notice. - Seasonal, short-term, and vacation rental properties are not eligible for assistance. - Housing units located where federal assistance is not permitted by federal regulation, including floodways, or within runway clear zones of either a civilian or military airport. - Properties with delinquent mortgages, delinquent real property taxes, or properties that are subject to bankruptcy proceedings or in foreclosure. - Properties located on sites with extraordinary site conditions that are determined to be not feasible for demolition and reconstruction.
+Improvements must be permanently attached to the main housing structure. - Recreational Vehicles and camper trailers used as a residence are not eligible for the program. - Houseboats used as residences are not eligible for the program. - Second homes, as defined in the Action Plan and Consolidated Notice. - Seasonal, short-term, and vacation rental properties are not eligible for assistance. - Housing units located where federal assistance is not permitted by federal regulation, including floodways, or within runway clear zones of either a civilian or military airport. - Multifamily structures are not eligible under these guidelines.
+Multifamily structures are residential structures containing five or more units or multifamily residential structures located on adjacent lots. - Properties with delinquent mortgages, delinquent real property taxes, or properties that are subject to bankruptcy proceedings or in foreclosure. - Properties located on sites with extraordinary site conditions that are determined to be not feasible for demolition and reconstruction.
 Extraordinary site conditions may include but are not limited to properties with environmental concerns, properties where local building codes prohibit program scopes of work, or properties located in a floodway.